Google Fonts Check Are you at risk of warning?

 Google Fonts vs. WordPress

 As German WordPress hosting provider, we are of course particularly interested in the integration of Google Fonts in the most popular CMS WordPress.
 According to our experience, popular WordPress page builders and themes, such as DIVI or Elementor remotely integrated Google Fonts by default.
 Accordingly, the use of these themes and page builders is not GDPR-compliant without further adjustments to the system.

 Consequences of a warning because of Google Fonts

 The aim of the law firms and private individuals issuing warnings is to extract several hundred euros from your pocket for the data protection violation.
 If you do not respond to this warning, the plaintiffs usually exercise their right to complain to the data protection supervisory authority.
 In most cases, this leads to substantial claims for damages and cease-and-desist declarations.

 What you can do to avoid a warning letter.

 In any case, you should check your website for remotely embedded Google Fonts.
-You can do this, for example, with our Google Fonts Scanner.
+You can do this for example with our Google Fonts Scanner do

 If the fonts of your website are loaded remotely, you should replace them with locally embedded Google fonts as soon as possible.
 If you have the necessary know-how, you can either do this yourself or, as a WPspace customer, let us do it for you.